David Stoicescu: More SaaS, More Information Security Problems

 TechTarget defines security posture as “an organization’s overall cybersecurity strength and how well it can predict, prevent and respond to ever-changing cyberthreats.”

 As the amount of SaaS in your organization grows, so too does your level of vendor and security risk.
-Practicing SaaS management can help eliminate your blindspots and improve your organization’s security posture.
+Practicing SaaS inventory management can help eliminate your blindspots and improve your organization’s security posture.

 To dig into how, I sat down with Daven Combs, Director of Security at Zylo, and Dave Willis, VP of Technology Integrations at Netskope.
 Watch the conversation below or continue reading for insights on how SaaS management supports your security initiatives.